 A dental assistant needs to be able to: use of both hands, dexterity in the fingers and the ability to manipulate instruments, materials, dental hand pieces, and operate dental equipment.
 The use of feet is necessary to manipulate dental equipment.
 The body must be able to work from a dental stool in order to perform most dental procedures.
 The ability to sit and stand for duration of time is also necessary.
 Other specific requirements include color spectrum differentiation; manual dexterity/motor coordination, hand-eye coordination, physical communications; visual acuity and communication/language development.
 Individuals in this position may be exposed to the following: blood borne pathogens; chemical hazards (skin irritants); vibrating equipment; and latex.

-Three months of experience (three courses) in dental office practices and procedures; three months of experience (three courses) in dental operatory practices and procedures; three months of experience (three courses) in four-handed assisting techniques; three months of experience (three courses) in inventory record-keeping; three months of experience (300 hours of training) in care of dental equipment; one month of experience (100 hours training) in using a computer.
-Current Ohio Dental Board Dental Assistant Radiographer certification; current BLS/CPR certification.
+Three months of experience (three courses) in dental office practices and procedures; three months of experience (three courses) in dental operatory practices and procedures; three months of experience (three courses) in four-handed assisting techniques; three months of experience (three courses) in inventory record-keeping; three months of experience (300 hours of training) in care of dental equipment; one month of experience (100hours of training) in using a computer.

-Six months of dental assisting experience; experience in a private practice setting; experience and knowledge of a wide variety of dental instruments; data entry and maintenance of electronic health records, computer literacy including Microsoft Office and internet/e-mail.
+Computer literacy including Microsoft Office and internet/e-mail; formal dental assisting training; private practice experience and knowledge of a wide variety of dental instruments; data entry and maintenance of electronic health records.
+Minimum of 1-year dental experience desired.

 Job Category: Civil Service